Who we are

 In 1995 as part of an agreement between the Department of Education and Science and Health and Children it was agreed that the Health Authorities would take responsibility for this category of child.
-The Department of Education and Skills has responsibility to provide education services for these young people, and to ensure that it is adequate and meets their needs, and does so in the ‘High Support Special Schools’ which are an integral part of the High Support and Special Care Units.
+The Department of Education has responsibility to provide education services for these young people, and to ensure that it is adequate and meets their needs, and does so in the ‘High Support Special Schools’ which are an integral part of the High Support and Special Care Units.

 High Support Careis for children with severe emotional and behavioural problems, whose presenting difficulties cannot be met in mainstream education.
 The service provides additional support to these young people, with lower pupil teacher ratios and higher levels of therapeutic input.
 Children resident in these units are also free to attend mainstream schools if this is considered appropriate.

 Special Care Unitsare secure units that accommodate children who are the subject of special care orders or interim care orders granted by the court.
 These orders allow the Health Board restrict the young people’s liberty for their own safety and welfare.
 Such orders are only granted by the courts where there is a substantial risk to the child’s health, safety, development or welfare.

 Youth Encounter Projects (YEPs) provide non-residential educational facilities for children who have either become involved in minor delinquency, or are at risk of becoming involved.
 A pupil may be referred to one of these schools by a number of agencies or by the court system.
 Youth Encounter Projects provide these children with a lower pupil teacher ratio and a personalised education plan.